darthShadow/blocky/docs/configuration.md

 The optional parameter `fallbackUpstream`, if false (default), return empty result if after rewrite, the mapped resolver returned an empty answer.
 If true, the original query will be sent to the upstream resolver.

+The optional parameter `init.strategy` controls the initialization behavior of conditional upstream resolvers.
+This uses the same strategies as the main upstreams configuration (see [Init Strategy](#init-strategy)):

+- `blocking` (default): Blocky will initialize all conditional upstreams during startup and fail if any are unreachable
+- `failOnError`: Blocky will initialize all conditional upstreams during startup but continue even if some fail
+- `fast`: Blocky starts immediately with lazy initialization - conditional upstreams are initialized on first use with background retries.
+This avoids startup delays for domains that may never be queried

 **Usage:** One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain

 !!! example